Texiwill/aac-lib/base/README.md

 Installs DNScrypt 2.x and sets it up for use of 1.1.1.1 via DNS over HTTPS.

 #### powercli
-Installs Powershell, VMware PowerCLI, and VMware PowerNSX onto any RPM based Linux distribution.
+Installs Powershell and VMware PowerCLI

 #### vcli
 Installs vSphere CLI using LinuxVSM to download the latest file.